top of page

 (CBT) in La Jolla

-Your child is bright, capable, and has so much potential.
-But their daily life is being hijacked by relentless worry.
-Whether they are caught in a cycle of never feeling "good enough" or constantly seeking reassurance, you are watching their world shrink.
+You are bright, capable, and have so much potential — or maybe you are a parent watching your child who does.
+But daily life is being hijacked by relentless worry.
+Whether you or your child are caught in a cycle of never feeling "good enough" or constantly seeking reassurance, the world starts to shrink.

-You are doing everything you can to comfort them.
+You might be doing everything you can to comfort them, or exhausting yourself trying to push through it alone.
 Unfortunately, logic and reassurance just do not work against anxiety.
-You might feel like you are changing your family's entire routine to avoid whatever might trigger their fears.
+The whole family's routine can end up shifting to avoid whatever might trigger the fears.
 It is exhausting for them, and it is exhausting for you.
-With the right evidence-based tools, they can learn to boss back their anxiety and reclaim their confidence.
+With the right evidence-based tools, you or your child can learn to boss back anxiety and reclaim confidence.

 Specialized Treatment for Anxiety: "Coping Cat" CBT

 Cognitive Behavioral Therapy (CBT) is the gold standard for treating child and adolescent anxiety.
-Sitting a child on a couch and asking them to analyze their thoughts does not usually work.
+Sitting a child on a couch and letting them "talk it out" does not usually work on it's own.
 That is why we utilize the Coping Cat program.

 Coping Cat is a specific, manualized CBT protocol designed just for kids and teens.
 It is an engaging, structured program that teaches children how to identify the physical signs of anxiety, recognize their anxious self-talk, and develop a practical coping plan.